zbirenbaum/SealFaceRecognition/README.md

 ```
 To understand how YOUR_PROBE_FOLDER should be organized, look at the data section.
 2. On the terminal connected to AWS, run `sh ./generatePrediction.sh YOUR_PROBE_FOLDER` to run the recognition model on your probe data.
 It will output a result.json file that you will use to open the GUI.
-3. Back on the other terminal, run
+3. Back on the Desktop terminal, run
 ```
 cd ~/Downloads
 scp -i kingram_id_rsa.txt kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/result.json ./